Book Excerpt: Audio Reality

 Conclusion to Part One

-I have talked to so many audiophiles who are terribly disenchanted with the current state of affairs in audio.
-They often tell me that they have spent many thousands of dollars but the equipment never performs as expected.
+I have spoken to many audiophiles who are deeply disenchanted with the current state of affairs in audio.
+They often tell me that they have spent many thousands of dollars, but the equipment never performs as expected.
 Quite frequently, mediocre or even poor performance is the result.
-They are looking for answers to help guide them in their purchasing decisions but are unable to secure reliable information.
-Ask ten experts and you get ten different answers; depending upon what the experts are selling.
+They are seeking answers to inform their purchasing decisions, but are unable to obtain reliable information.
+Ask ten experts and you get ten different answers, depending on what the experts are selling.

 Whenever unrealistic claims are reported in the media, audiophiles tend to develop high expectations that can never be satisfied.
-I have had many conversations with experienced audiophiles who told me they had purchased various items with high hopes and were terribly disappointed when no appreciable benefit resulted.
+I have had many conversations with experienced audiophiles who told me they had purchased various items with high hopes, only to be disappointed when no appreciable benefit resulted.
 Their system still sounded basically the same.

 Once, an inexperienced audiophile came to my shop because he wanted to hear an OTL.
-I gave him a demonstration and he was disappointed.
+I gave him a demonstration, and he was disappointed.
 He said the sound wasn’t “magical” enough.
-The fellow then examined my setup and informed me the problem was caused by my cables.
+The fellow then examined my setup and informed me that the cables were the cause of the problem.
 If I had used the right cables, the system would have possessed the required magical qualities.
 The demonstration abruptly ended.

-This encounter illustrates what inaccurate, exaggerated media-reporting can do to the novice.
+This encounter illustrates the impact of inaccurate and exaggerated media reporting on the novice.
 Why did this individual expect magic from my OTL?
 I certainly didn’t tell him that.
-His anticipation of a supernatural sonic experience was probably formed from reports published in the media.
+Media reports likely shaped his anticipation of a supernatural sonic experience.
 When reporting turns to hyping, everyone loses.
 The consumer becomes frustrated and confused because he doesn’t know what to believe or expect when finally confronted with reality.
 Most of the time, reality doesn’t show up until after the check is signed.

 There is nothing inherently wrong with trying to sell products.
 I am trying to sell my products.
 There is something wrong with intentionally misleading the buying public.
 I am no ultra bleeding heart liberal, but it does upset me to see people throw out their hard-earned money on products that cannot possibly perform as claimed.
 When shopping at a bazaar, the best advice is “let the buyer beware.”
 Don’t totally trust anyone or anything when money is changing hands, including me!

-It is my hope that whatever equipment you do decide to purchase, this book will help you get your money’s worth and prevent your being taken advantage of by someone.
+It is my hope that, whatever equipment you decide to purchase, this book will help you get your money’s worth and prevent you from being taken advantage of by others.
 Please don’t base your purchasing decisions upon what I say or do.
 I want you to base your decisions upon what the science tells you.
 Science isn’t interested in your credit card number.
 Learn to use knowledge as a tool to guide you instead of just blindly following the edicts of a media sage.
 The so-called sages of the audio media were not sent from the heavens on a divine mission to purify the marketplace and shield the helpless from charlatans.
 Everyone in this business is selling something, including the sages.

 How do you determine if your system sounds right?
 Easy!
-Attend a few live, musical performances.
+Attend a few live musical performances.
 Whatever venue you desire, there are always opportunities to experience live music.
-The best types to learn from are non-amplified acoustical instruments and vocals, which are predominately orchestral music.
-Virtually all pop music (including jazz, folk, rock, and blues) is heavily amplified, mixed and equalized and then pumped through another, often substandard, sound system.
-So how do you know if your system produces pop music accurately or not?
+The best types to learn from are non-amplified acoustic instruments and vocals, which are predominantly found in orchestral music.
+Virtually all pop music (including jazz, folk, rock, and blues) is heavily amplified, mixed, and equalized and then pumped through another, often substandard, sound system.
+So, how do you know if your system produces pop music accurately or not?
 You don’t.
 Don’t worry, you aren’t alone.
 Since there is no pure acoustic source, no baseline exists with which to make a comparison.
-Either the system produces an acoustical experience that is pleasing and satisfying to the listener or it doesn’t.
-The only person that can make that determination is the individual using the system, and that includes you, me, and everyone else.
+Either the system produces an acoustical experience that is pleasing and satisfying to the listener, or it doesn’t.
+The only person who can make that determination is the individual using the system, and that includes you, me, and everyone else.

 Now it’s my turn to prove what I have done.
 The next section contains the actual designs of my products.
 Complete working schematics, parts lists, and checkout procedures are included.
 Anyone with the necessary skills to assemble electronics can build my equipment and find out for themselves if I am telling the truth or am just another carnival act.
 Anyone can say anything.
 Proving your claims is another matter.
 Well, here’s the proof…